Apologetics

 From The Art and Popular Culture Encyclopedia

-Apologetics (from Greek ἀπολογία, "speaking in defense") is the discipline of defending a position (often religious) through the systematic use of information.
 Early Christian writers (c.
-120–220) who defended their faith against critics and recommended their faith to outsiders were called apologists.
+120–220) who defended their beliefs against critics and recommended their faith to outsiders were called Christian apologists.
+In 21st-century usage, apologetics is often identified with debates over religion and theology.

 See also